RoniF-pixel/Data-Analytics-Portfolio/README.md

 ### Hi there👋
-I'm Ronak a Statistician interested in data analysis
+I'm Ronak Fathi.
+A Statistician interested in data analysis.
+Email for contact: ronakfstat@gmail.com
 <!--
 **RoniF-pixel/RoniF-pixel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.